 Chat with Rusty Wallace

 Welcome to SportsNation!
-On Monday, one of NASCAR's greatest drivers Rusty Wallace stops by to chat about the final part of the Chase for the Cup.
-Phoenix hots Sunday's race (3 p.m.
-ET, ESPN) in the second-to-last event of the season.
+On Friday, one of NASCAR's greatest drivers Rusty Wallace stops by to chat about the NASCAR season.

 Wallace's driving career spanned 25 years, retiring in 2005 and joining ESPN's racing coverage team.
 He ran in over 700 Cup races in his career, winning 55, including six in his championship season of 1989.
 He was named one of NASCAR's 50 Greatest Drivers in 1998.